padiketeku/EarthObservation101-Practicals/Activity-11- Classification Accuracy Assessment.md

 print(total_areaLand, 'total area of cleared land')

-//convert the area in m2 to km2
+//convert the area in m<sup>2 to km<sup>2
 var landArea_km2 = ee.Number(
   total_areaLand.get('classification')).divide(1e6).round()
 print(landArea_km2)

 ```

 What is the extent of cleared land?
-It was 1563km<sup>2, <br> which might be different to your observation.
+It was 1563 km<sup>2, <br>
+It is not surprising if your observation is different.

 ## DIY